-Where an absence is for seven calendar days or less it is expected that the Employee will contact the School each day, unless agreed otherwise.
+Where an absence is for three calendar days or less it is expected that the Employee will contact the School each day, unless agreed otherwise.

-Where an absence lasts more than seven calendar days, the Employee must keep their named contact updated with the situation at agreed intervals until a return date is known.
+Where an absence lasts more than three calendar days, the Employee must keep their named contact updated with the situation at agreed intervals until a return date is known.

-If the absence is likely to be longer term it is expected that the Line Manager and Employee will discuss how best to maintain contact at agreed intervals.
+If the absence is likely to be longer term it is expected that the Headteacher and Employee will discuss how best to maintain contact at agreed intervals.
 Consideration will also be given on how best to keep the Employee updated with School news and events during their absence.

-Where a medical condition affects the ability of an Employee to maintain contact with their Line Manager consideration will be given to reasonable adjustments to the reporting procedures.
+Where a medical condition affects the ability of an Employee to maintain contact with the Headteacher consideration will be given to reasonable adjustments to the reporting procedures.